celer-pkg/celer/README.md

 - 🎯 **High integration cost**: existing projects often depend on specific build conventions, so taking over a project means touching code and build scripts.
 - 🚀 **Complex cross-compilation environments**: compilers, sysroots, ABIs, environment variables, and dependency sources are scattered, so switching platforms and reproducing environments is expensive.
 - 📦 **Built artifacts are hard to reuse**: repeated builds are common, outputs vary across machines and stages, and environment drift is easy to introduce.
-- 🔧 **Third-party libraries use many build tools**: CMake, Make, Meson, B2, and QMake all need different handling.
+- 🔧 **Third-party libraries use many build tools**: CMake, Makefiles, Meson, B2, and QMake all need different handling.
 - 🏢 **Projects contaminate each other**: dependency versions, macros, and environment variables leak globally and create conflicts.
 - 🔗 **Team collaboration and delivery are difficult**: environments are tightly bound to individual machines, making handoff, collaboration, and CI rollout expensive.